canopas/flutter-developer-roadmap-2023/README.md

 ### Practical 4
 #### Implement Survey application
-* On the Home screen display a survey form.
+* On the Home screen, display a survey form.
-  The survey form should show questions, 4 options, and a button for the next question.
+  The survey form should show a question, 4 options, and a button for the next question.
   - Show progress as the user answers the question.
 * Once the survey is completed, show a pop-up message thanking the user.
   - Use the Alert dialog to thank the user.